 Tax treatment of a redemption of OP Units.
 If we assume and perform the operating partnership's redemption obligation, the redemption will be treated as a sale of OP Units by the holder at the time of the redemption.
-The sale will be fully taxable to the holder in an amount equal to the sum of the cash or the value of the common stock received in the exchange plus the amount of the operating partnership nonrecourse liabilities allocable to the redeemed OP Units at the time of the redemption.
+The sale will be fully taxable to the holder to the extent an amount equal to the sum of the cash or the value of the common stock received in the exchange plus the amount of the operating partnership nonrecourse liabilities allocable to the redeemed OP Units at the time of the redemption exceeds the holder's adjusted tax basis in his OP Units.